computersarecool/willynolan.com/_posts/research/2017-04-12-infrared-communication.md

       - An end burst

     - figure:
-        type: single
+        type: figure
-        class: "figureimg margin-center"
         caption: 'This image shows the command <code>16</code> sent to the address <code>59</code> (both in hex).
-Mapping the bits to the actual command can be tricky as they are sent in binary, with the least significant bit first.'
+The message is sent in binary with the least significant bit first.'
         content:
           -
             src: https://www.sbprojects.net/knowledge/ir/nectrain.png
             alt: NEC IR frame

+    - p: 'The logical inverse of the address and command is sent with each frame for error correction purposes.'

+    - p: 'There are also other messages that are transmitted for repeat presses or if the controller is operating with the "extended" NEC protocol (which doesn''t use the logical inverse of the address).'

   -
-    - p: 'The logical inverse of the address and command is sent with each frame for error correction purposes.'

-    - p: 'There are also other messages that can be transmitted for repeat buttons or if the controller is operating with the "extended" NEC protocol (which doesn''t use the logical inverse of the address).'

-    - p: 'As an IR remote only flashes light, a logical question would be, how are the flashes interpreted as numbers?'
+    - p: 'As an IR remote only flashes light, a logical question would be: "how are the flashes of light interpreted as numbers?"'

     - p: 'IR communication uses 38khz modulation and the duration of a burst determines which binary digit is being sent.'

     - figure:
-        type: single
+        type: figure
-        class: "figureimg margin-center"
         caption: 'This image visualizes the modulation.
 The longer spaces between pulses indicate a 1, the shorter spaces indicate a 0.'
         content: